-Home > Banknotes The Bank's Treasury Funds and JGS Services > Banknotes and Coins > Outline of Banknotes and Coins
+Home > Banknotes The Bank's Treasury Funds and JGS Services > General Information of Banknotes and Coins > Outline of Banknotes and Coins

 The Bank is the sole issuer of banknotes (Bank of Japan notes) in Japan.
 It conducts various operations to ensure the stability of banknote supply and to maintain public confidence in banknotes.

 The Bank of Japan Act stipulates that the Bank issues banknotes.

 Banknotes are manufactured by the National Printing Bureau, which is an incorporated administrative agency, and are delivered to the Bank in exchange for the manufacturing cost.
 Banknotes are issued and put into circulation when financial institutions that hold current accounts at the Bank (BOJ account holders) withdraw them from their current accounts at the Bank.

 Banknotes are a widely used payment instrument, especially for small-value payments.
 The Act stipulates that banknotes shall be used for payment as legal tender, in other words, they are a legally defined payment instrument that should not be refused by any creditor in satisfaction of any debt.